Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivide m n = m / n
 ```

-The first implementation returns a Boolean value, but the second returns an integer.
+The first implementation of `badSafeDivide` returns a Boolean value, but the second returns an integer.
-This conflict of signatures invalidates the definition of `badSafeDivide`.
+This conflict of signatures invalidates the function definition.

 #### Implementation Selection Rule